swapnil65/WebleyTest/README.md

 Note : If you do not specify the file on the command a default file with default data will be used within the project

 There is an excel file named "Menu.xlsx" too in the zip folder that you can use

+Assumptions :

+# Any dish can be repeated any number of times in the combination subset to reach the target
+# If there are more than one dish having the same price the dishes will be seperated with a "/".
+# For example (pizza/wings | mozarella | salad)